TurbulenceChaos/sci-wolfram/README.md

    ![Wolfram script test](Images/wolfram-test.gif)

 ### 2.2 For Emacs
-Convert formulas to LaTeX fragments (for pasting into Word or LaTeX) and figures to PNG format.
+For Emacs Org mode, formulas are converted into LaTeX fragments, making them easy to paste into Word or LaTeX, while plots are exported as PNG images.

-You can place the cursor on the formula and type `C-c C-x C-l` to toggle LaTeX fragments.
+You can place the cursor on a formula and press `C-c C-x C-l` to toggle LaTeX fragments.

 Demo: [Test-emacs-jupyter-wolfram-language.gif](https://github.com/TurbulenceChaos/Wolfram-terminal-image/blob/main/Images/Test-emacs-jupyter-wolfram-language.gif)